 The Master of Arts in English Program funds six Teaching Mentorships each year for students interested in teaching.
 These Mentorships carry a stipend of $500, paid at the end of the semester, but do not carry course credit.
 Applications are due March 1 for the following academic year.

-This position begins in October and carries a stipend of $300 per issue, for four issues, for four issues, published in December, March, June, and September.
+The position begins in October and carries a stipend of $300 per issue, for four issues, published in December, March, June, and September.
 It does not carry course credit.
 Applicants must have completed at least two courses in the Master of Arts in English program.
-A research interest in Irish studies is desirable, but not essential.
+A research interest in Irish Studies is desirable, but not essential.
 In addition, preference will be given to students who do not hold fellowships or teaching mentorships.
 Availability to work on the internship during the summer is a definite plus, but not a requirement.

 Benefits of the internship include the following:

 Applications are accepted through the month of September and should include a letter outlining interest, qualifications, and hopes for this position, along with a list of courses taken in the Master’s program.
 Applications should be submitted to the Graduate Program Director.